0xricksanchez/reverse_engineering/anothah_one/README.md

 * It's a non stripped ELF binary, putting it in tools like IDA or BinaryNinja will make life easy!
 * We have 3 phases, so 3 flags to find!
-* since it's an ELF binary we could run **readelf -a 0x01 against it to get more information
+* since it's an ELF binary we could run **readelf -a binary** against it to get more information

 ## Second assessment